uwsampa/grappa/tutorial/01_basics.md

 });
 ```

-### Irregular parallelism
+## Irregular parallelism & synchronization

 We will use a tree search to illustrate the spawning and syncing of an unpredictable
 number of dynamic tasks.

 In this tutorial you will learn:
-- use of `forall_public_*` loops to create tasks that can be load balanced between cores
+- use of `spawn<unbound>` and `forall<unbound>` to create tasks that can be load balanced among cores
 - use of a `GlobalCompletionEvent` to synchronize dynamic tasks across all cores

+Let's start with the problem: We have a tree in global memory.
+Each node has a color value and pointers to its children.

+### GlobalCompletionEvent
+So far, we've treated the GlobalCompletionEvent as a magical way to ensure that everything inside a loop runs before the loop finishes.